suhanii2310/Lab-Reports-CSE15L/Week1.md

 ---
 ## Step 2-Remotely Connecting
-- For this step, I first checked if I had **git** installed on my computer.To do this we first open the terminal and type "git --version".
+- For this step, I first checked if I had **git** installed on my device.To do this we first open the terminal and type "git --version".
 - If it results in an error then we need to install **git**
 - After installing git we will use the ssh command to connect it to the server.
 - Type the following command in the terminal.